 The collection of essays and ideas “The World As I See It” gathers Einstein’s thoughts from before 1935, when he was as the preface says “at the height of his scientific powers but not yet known as the sage of the atomic age”.

-In the book, Einstein comes back to the question of the purpose of life on several occasions.
+In the book, Einstein comes back to the question of the purpose of life, and what a meaningful life is, on several occasions.
 In one passage, he links it to a sense of religiosity.

 “What is the meaning of human life, or, for that matter, of the life of any creature?
 To know an answer to this question means to be religious.
 You ask: Does it many any sense, then, to pose this question?
 I answer: The man who regards his own life and that of his fellow creatures as meaningless is not merely unhappy but hardly fit for life,” wrote Einstein.

-Was Einstein himself religious?
+Did Einstein himself hold religious beliefs?
 Raised by secular Jewish parents, he had complex and evolving spiritual thoughts.
-He generally seemed to be open to the possibility of the scientific impulse and religious thoughts coexisting.
+He generally seemed to be open to the possibility of the scientific impulse and religious thoughts coexisting in people's lives.

 "Science without religion is lame, religion without science is blind," said Einstein in his 1954 essay on science and religion.